buonzz/b2-indexer/README.md

 # B2 Indexer

-Reads a backblaze b2 bucket contents and then generate a json dump and thumbnails for the contents.
+Reads a Backblaze b2 bucket contents and then generate a json dump and thumbnails for the contents.

 ## Features